crowleyarachel/example_repo/README.md

 # example_repo

-This repository is a first example in the building blocks modeul of P8105!
+This repository is a first example in the building blocks module of P8105!